HomeSpan/HomeSpan/docs/Reference.md

 * `int timeVal()`
   * returns time elapsed (in millis) since value of the Characteristic was last updated (whether by `setVal()` or as the result of a successful update request from a HomeKit Controller)

+## *SpanRange(int min, int max, int step)*

+Creating an instance of this **class** changes the allowable range of values for a Characteristic from its HAP default to instead be between *min* and *max* in increments of *step*.

+* instantiated Ranges are added to the HomeSpan HAP Database and associated with the last Characteristic instantiated
+* instantiating a Range without first instantiating a Characteristic throws an error during initialization